devraj4522/flytbasenew/Readme.md

 ## Required Features:
 **Create backend CRUD services to satisfy the following requirements:**
-- A server to manage user, drone, mission, and site data.
+- A server to manage user, drone, mission, and site data. **Done**
-- The ability for a user to login into the service to fetch his/her relevant information.
+- The ability for a user to login into the service to fetch his/her relevant information. **Done**
-- The ability for a user to add/update/delete sites in his/her account.
+- The ability for a user to add/update/delete sites in his/her account. **Done**
-- The ability for a user to add/update/delete drones under a site.
+- The ability for a user to add/update/delete drones under a site. **Done**
-- The ability for a user to add/update/delete missions under a site.
+- The ability for a user to add/update/delete missions under a site. **Done**
-- Ability to request the server to retrieve all missions belonging to a particular site.
+- Ability to request the server to retrieve all missions belonging to a particular site. **Done**
-- Ability to request the server to retrieve all drones belonging to a particular site.
+- Ability to request the server to retrieve all drones belonging to a particular site. **Done**
-- The ability for a user to shift drones from one site to another.
+- The ability for a user to shift drones from one site to another. **Done**

+## Bonus Statement:
+- The ability for a user to add/update/delete custom categories in his/her account. **Done**
+- The ability for a user to associate categories to missions (one category can be added to multiple missions, but one mission can only have one category). **Done**
+- Ability to request the server to retrieve all missions belonging to a particular category. **Done**
+- Ability to request the server to retrieve all drones belonging to a particular category. **Done**